 The story of men playing hurling on a Sunday were turned to stone as an act of retribution.

-Groups of men strolled up the hill from the neighbouring parishes of St Cleer and Linkinhorn to play a much anticipated game of Hurling on Craddock Moor, Minions.
+Groups of men strolled up the hill from the neighbouring parishes of St Cleer and Linkinhorne to play a much anticipated game of hurling on Craddock Moor near Minions.
 It was a clear summer Saturday, the sky was huge and the breeze light.
 As the two teams gathered, the mood was raucous and excited.
 The men breathed in sweet summer.
 The cork ball was hurled across the moor, its silver casing glinting in the sun.
 The fun had begun.
 One man caught it and ran and the others pursued him.
 They tumbled in a bundle that became quickly rough and heated, the men fought and rolled, the ball hidden in a boggy pool.
 The first man dived for the ball but the opposition dived with him and the chase was on once more.
 The men had such a heated tournament that the winning side was as yet undecided and dusk was already draping the moor.
 As this was the grand summer tournament it wouldn't be much without a winner so they agreed to continue the next day.

 Now, the next day was Sunday and a morning usually spent attending church.
 Sport and revelry was prohibited on the Sabbath and the parishioners usually followed the rule but this was the grand summer tournament after all and a bit of fun once in a while wouldn't harm anyone.
 The game got off to a good start with a race through Withy Brook marsh; the hurlers were looking rather rugged with bits of green slime, and mud on their faces and blackthorn in amongst their beards but the fun radiated from their ruddy faces and their cries of glee could be heard for miles.
 Then, a warning shout went up.